-In Border to Border, the longest ski event in the world, participants ski more than 440 kilometres (273 miles) across northern Finland in an annual, multiday journey open to all (held from March 6 to 15 in 2014).
+In Border to Border, the longest ski event in the world, participants ski more than 440 kilometres (273 miles) across northern Finland in an annual, multiday journey open to all.
 This is literally cross-country skiing: They start at the Russian frontier and end at the Swedish border.

 The idea of traversing the entire distance attracts skiers, both experienced and inexperienced, from all over the world.
 They begin their trip at the Russian border northeast of the town of Kuusamo, and continue until they reach Tornio, just across the river from Haparanda, Sweden.

 Breath-taking landscapes, Northern Lights, snow-covered trees and boundless nature form some of the attractions along the way during the seven-day trip.
 The historical course also contains some 40 kilometres (25 miles) along a route made by the Germans during World War II.

 In 2013, Border to Border celebrated its 30th anniversary with more than 300 participants from 16 different countries – including one who came all the way from Brazil.
 For three of the skiers, it was their first time skiing on snow.

 Participants inevitably begin to speculate that the kilometres they are covering add up to more than the officially listed distances.
 Many joke that the distance is measured in “Finnish kilometres.”

 Border to Border organiser Anitta Jaakola can recount many theories on this subject.
 Some years ago, for example, a Dutch skier cooked up a story about the snowmobile driver who maintains the ski tracks every morning, saying that he had been a tad careless when measuring the distance.

 Josefin Palmén, a Swedish endurance athlete who also has type one diabetes, skied Border to Border in 2013 and notes that “the locals were very sweet and helpful.”
 On the longest day, a snowmobiler helped light her way through the darkness.